bhargav23/EVA4/S14/Readme.md

 ### Background images
 * There are 100 **house and shop** images are downloaded from internet.
+* All the background images are square images of size 448x448x3.
 ![Foreground](bg.png)

 ### Foreground mask images